2023 Cottrell Scholar Conference Focuses on Cultural Change

 CS 1994 and 2023 IMPACT Award winner Mark Bussell, Western Washington University, described his longtime advocacy for high-impact research opportunities for undergraduates, including how he has helped transform his university's chemistry department into a national model with student participation in faculty-mentored research at its core.

-Another highlight of the conference was the chance for Cottrell Scholars to welcome six new members to their community: Raychelle Burks, American University; Luis Colón, University at Buffalo; Robert Gilliard, Massachusetts Institute of Technology; Ted Goodson, University of Michigan; Malika Jeffries-El, Boston University; and Jane Liu, Pomona College.
+Another highlight of the conference was the chance for Cottrell Scholars to welcome six new members to their community: Raychelle Burks, American University; Luis Colón, University at Buffalo; Robert Gilliard, Massachusetts Institute of Technology; Ted Goodson, University of Michigan; Malika Jeffries-EL, Boston University; and Jane Liu, Pomona College.
 As recipients of RCSA’s first Robert Holland Jr. Award for Research Excellence and Contributions to Diversity, Equity and Inclusion, these senior scientists received trophies and gave talks on their long records of leadership and impact in helping to increase diversity in the physical sciences.

 RCSA President Dan Linzer said the Holland Award, designed by Cottrell Scholars to celebrate scientists who have “excelled in their research and in the cultural changes that are needed in our fields,” is the latest example of the way ideas generated by Cottrell Scholars help inform the work of the foundation.